-- 4. The number of treasury stock as of 1st April, 2015 and as of 31st March, 2016 includes the Company's shares owned by the Employees' Shareholder Trust of 196 thousand shares and 5,377 thousand shares, respectively. - 5.
-Increase in treasury stock of common stock (5,507 thousand shares) was due to acquisition of shares from the shareholders who owned fractional shares less than one unit (3 thousand shares) and acquisition of shares from the Employees' Shareholder Trust (5,503 thousand shares). - 6.
-Decrease in treasury stock of common stock (328 thousand shares) consisted of disposal of shares following the acquisition request from the shareholders who owned fractional shares less than one voting right (0 thousand shares), transfer due to exercise of stock option (6 thousand shares) and transfer to the Shareholders Association (322 thousand shares). - 7.
-Increase in treasury stock of second-class preferred stock (23.125 thousand shares) was due to purchase of treasury stock based on resolution of the Board of Directors. - 8.
-Decrease in treasury stock of second-class preferred stock (23,125 thousand shares) was due to retirement of treasury stock based on resolution of the Board of Directors.
+- 1. The number of treasury stock as of 1st April, 2016 and as of 31st March, 2017 includes the Company's shares owned by the Employees' Shareholder Trust of 5,377 thousand shares and 4,198 thousand shares, respectively. - 2.
+Increase in treasury stock of common stock (2 thousand shares) was due to acquisition of shares from the shareholders who owned fractional shares less than one - 3.
+Decrease in treasury stock of common stock (1,222 thousand shares) consisted of transfer due to exercise of stock option (43 thousand shares) and transfer to the Shareholders Association (1,178 thousand shares).